4.1 Introduction to Data Sets

 #> [1] "Good" "Average" "Fair" "Excellent"

 In addition to having four different quality values, they have an internal ordering among them.
 In particular, we know Fair < Average < Good < Excellent.
-To reflect this, you can convert this variable in to an ordered factor using the factor() function.
-In particular, the ordered = TRUE argument reflects that we want to create an ordered factor.
+To reflect this intrinsic order, you can convert this variable into an ordered factor using the same factor() function, setting ordered = TRUE and specifying the levels in the ascending order of the desired ordering.

 summary(kit_qual_ordered_factor)